Summary of Changes After Quest March Downtime 2025

 New Operating System Red Hat Enterprise Linux 8 (RHEL8)

 The upgrade to the new operating system has the potential to impact all users.
-All workflows should be tested on the RHEL8 Pilot Environment.

 Examples of Potential Impacts